yeti-platform/yeti-platform.github.io/content/guides/indicators-timesketch/investigation.md

 ### New Attack Pattern: "SSH login"

 Head to [http://localhost:80/](http://localhost:80/) and log in with the credentials you set up before.
-If you've followed the infrastructure setup guide, this should be `yeti / yeti`.
+If you've followed the Docker installation, this should be `yeti / yeti`.
+For K8s installation, the password can be retrieved from the post installation notes.
 Then head to "**Entities**", and on the right-side panel click "**+ New entity**".
 From the dropdown menu, select "**Attack pattern**".